AnsorK/Retirement-Simulator/README.md

 # SPY Simulator 🕵️💹
 Simulating price action for the SPDR S&P 500 Trust ETF, or better known as SPY!

-Mean and standard deviation of YOY change is collected from January 1st 2020 to Present Day.
+Mean and standard deviation of YOY change is collected from Date A to Date B.

 This data is used to create a Gaussian Random Walk many years out.